Cocteau Twins discography

-The discography of Cocteau Twins, a Scottish gothic rock and dream pop band, includes nine studio albums, seven compilation albums, eleven extended play's and nineteen singles.
+The discography of Cocteau Twins, a Scottish gothic rock and dream pop band, includes nine studio albums, seven compilation albums, eleven extended plays and seven singles.
 Their debut album Garlands was released via the 4AD record label, reached number four on the UK Independent Albums Charts and was certified Silver by the British Phonographic Industry (BPI).
 Two extended play releases preceded the release of their second album – Lullabies (1982) and Peppermint Pig (1983), both of which charted within the UK Independent Albums Charts.

 Their second album, Head over Heels (1983) marked their debut appearance on the official UK Albums Chart, debuting at number fifty one.
-Moderate commercial success pursued with the release of the EPs Sunburst and Snowblind (1983) and The Spangle Maker (1984), the latter of which spawned the commercially successful single "Pearly-Dewdrops' Drops" which reached number twenty-nine on the UK Singles Charts and number one on the UK Independent Singles Charts.
+Moderate commercial success ensued with the release of the EPs Sunburst and Snowblind (1983) and The Spangle Maker (1984), the latter of which spawned the commercially successful single "Pearly-Dewdrops' Drops" which reached number twenty-nine on the UK Singles Charts and number one on the UK Independent Singles Charts.
 Their third album, Treasure was released at the end of 1984 and became the bands first top thirty album in the United Kingdom, debuting at number twenty-nine on the UK Albums Charts.
 It was subsequently certified Silver by the BPI.

 In April 1986, they released the first of two albums which would be released that year; Victorialand, which debuted at number ten in the United Kingdom, their first top ten appearance on the albums charts there.
 In November, they collaborated with American composer Harold Budd on the album The Moon and the Melodies, which was released under the bands own names – Elizabeth Fraser, Robin Guthrie and Simon Raymonde, and not Cocteau Twins.
-Blue Bell Knoll, their fifth album, followed in 1988, spawning the critically acclaimed single "Carolyn's Fingers", noted for its "glossolalic vocals" by performed by Fraser.
-The single reached number two on the US Billboard Alternative Airplay charts, supporting the album to give the band their first appearance on the US Billboard 200 albums charts with Blue Bell Knoll where it debuted at 109.
+Blue Bell Knoll, their fifth album, followed in 1988: it gave the band their first appearance on the US Billboard 200 albums chart with Blue Bell Knoll where it reached number 109.